 How to Sell your Timeshare yourself and avoid being scammed!

-Yet another increasingly popular scheme these days are companies posing as legal entities or even law firms offering to "get you out of your timeshare contract" for an upfront fee of course(see above).
-These scams just like the one above promising a "buyer" prey on the desperation of Timeshare owners who want nothing more than to be rid of their timeshare.
+Yet another increasingly popular scheme these days are companies posing as legal entities or even actual law firms offering to "get you out of your timeshare contract" for an upfront fee of course(see above).
+These are like the ones above simply prey on the desperation of Timeshare owners who want nothing more than to be rid of their timeshare.
 Sadly the only "service" you get from these organizations are letters sent/emailed/etc to the resort demanding they cancel your timeshare contract.
 Note that this is something you can do yourself, and more and more resorts are working with owners to surrender their weeks as they end their timeshare lifetime, here is an article describing how you can do this very thing yourself and lists all the Timeshare developers that offer Deedback or Surrender programs!
 Can I give my Timeshare back to the resort?